TheAwiteb/lprs/README.md

-  get                     Get a entire vault or single field from it export                  Export the vaults import                  Import vaults change-master-password  Change the master password completion              Generate shell completion help                    Print this message or the help of the given subcommand(s)
+  get                     Get a entire vault or single field from it export                  Export the vaults import                  Import vaults change-master-password  Change master password, reencrypt the vaults with new password completion              Generate shell completion help                    Print this message or the help of the given subcommand(s)